Fast2docs/Fast2-docs/docs/cookbooks/js-sort-documents.md

 Explanations :

-  • L7 : the data which you want to sort, in our case the `creation_date`<br/>
+- L7 : the data which you want to sort, in our case the `creation_date`
-  • L8 : the date format we deduced from the `String` value of the previous data <br/>
+- L8 : the date format we deduced from the `String` value of the previous data
-  • L12-L17 : we need to parse the value as date, to compare the date as so instead of regular `String` values (which could be too approximative) <br/><br/>
+- L12-L17 : we need to parse the value as date, to compare the date as so instead of regular `String` values (which could be too approximative) <br/>

 The output of this task will be the same documents in the punnet, just ordered by creation date ascending.

 <br/>